 My newest update to this recipe contains a much more economical ingredient and something you might already have on hand– maraschino cherry juice.
 And if you don’t already have it in your fridge, you can pick up a jar at just about any grocery store for a couple of bucks.

 I thought the cherry flavor was just right after adding 2 tablespoons of juice, but you can adjust it to your liking.

 Mix It Up

-This second version is a few more calories than the first, because the cherry juice has more calories than the syrup, and I also added more milk to this one to make it a bit creamier.
+This second version is a few more calories than the first because the cherry juice has more calories than the syrup, and I also added more milk to this one to make it a bit creamier.
 You can adjust these things to your liking, though, and that will impact the number of calories, too.
-However you make this, it’s still bound to be fewer calories than the Starbucks version, which comes it at 430 cals for a grande!
+However you make this, it’s still bound to be fewer calories than the Starbucks version, which comes in at 430 calories for a grande!
 Yikes.